Effect-TS/effect/README.md

 Effect-TS is a zero dependency set of libraries to write highly productive, purely functional TypeScript at scale.

-The main driver of inspiration and the source of most of the ideas politely borrowed by this library is the core [ZIO](https://github.com/zio/zio) and its ecosystem of libraries, in particoular [ZIO-Prelude](https://github.com/zio/zio-prelude) from which we take the naming and design of a highly innovative typeclass system.
+The main driver of inspiration and the source of most of the ideas politely borrowed by this library is the core [ZIO](https://github.com/zio/zio) and its ecosystem of libraries, in particular [ZIO-Prelude](https://github.com/zio/zio-prelude) from which we take the naming and design of a highly innovative typeclass system.

-Within the TypeScript ecosystem this library takes inspiration from [fp-ts](https://github.com/gcanti/fp-ts), [io-ts](https://github.com/gcanti/fp-ts), [morphic-ts](https://github.com/sledorze/morphic-ts), [waveguide](https://github.com/rzeigler/waveguide), [qio](https://github.com/tusharmath/qio) and please forgive us if we are forgetting some.
+Within the TypeScript ecosystem, this library takes inspiration from [fp-ts](https://github.com/gcanti/fp-ts), [io-ts](https://github.com/gcanti/fp-ts), [morphic-ts](https://github.com/sledorze/morphic-ts), [waveguide](https://github.com/rzeigler/waveguide), [qio](https://github.com/tusharmath/qio) and please forgive us if we are forgetting some.

 Before anything we would like to say THANK YOU to all the contributors and authors of all the libraries we took something from, this work would have not been possible without you!

-Just like `ZIO` in scala, that has been taken as source-code reference to port in typescript, `@effect-ts/core/Effect` is powered by highly-scalable, non-blocking fibers that never waste or leak resources, `Effect` lets you build scalable, resilient, and reactive applications that meet the needs of your business.
+Just like `ZIO` in scala, which was taken as source-code reference for the typescript port, `@effect-ts/core/Effect` is powered by highly-scalable, non-blocking fibers that never waste or leak resources, `Effect` lets you build scalable, resilient, and reactive applications that meet the needs of your business.

 - **High-performance**.
 Build scalable applications with greater performance compared to `Promise`.
 - **Type-safe**.
 Use the full power of the TypeScript compiler to catch bugs at compile time.